Yos Riady

 • You have engineering resources to build custom wallet event tracking

-• You need a free, proven solution for top-of-funnel web metrics
+• You need a free solution for top-of-funnel web metrics

 The Hybrid Approach

-Many teams use both: GA4 for top-of-funnel metrics (traffic, referrals, content engagement) and Formo for bottom-of-funnel metrics (wallet connects, transactions, revenue, retention).
-This gives visibility into the full journey, but requires managing two platforms and manually connecting data.
-Formo's unified analytics eliminates the need for this by tracking both web and onchain events in one platform.
+Many teams use both: GA4 for top-of-funnel metrics (traffic, referrals, content engagement) and Formo for middle and bottom-of-funnel metrics (wallet connects, transactions, revenue, retention) and wallet intelligence (net worth, token holdings, DeFi positions.)
+This gives visibility into the full user journey, but requires managing two platforms and consolidating data from multiple places.
+Formo's unified analytics eliminates the need for this by tracking web, product, and onchain events in one place.

 Pricing and Setup